-If you plan to spend $25 on a doll for your niece, but find one on sale for $15, what do you do?
-The old you would probably look for something else in the $10 range to make sure you’ve “spent enough.”
-And if you’re really generous, you’ll find something for a few bucks more, and decide, “what the heck… it’s only once a year.”
+If you plan to spend $25 on a doll for your niece, but find one on sale for $15, do you look for something else in the $10 range to make sure you’ve “spent enough?”
+And when you find something for a few bucks more, do you decide to pay a little more because ’tis the season?
 Before you know it, instead of saving $10, you have spent beyond your budget.

-This year: Take the deal and walk away.
+Tip: Take the deal and walk away.
 Your niece will still be thrilled when she gets the doll she wanted, and no one will be the wiser that you scored it at a terrific price.
 Besides, the savings will help cover “hidden” costs like wrapping and shipping.

 ‘Fess up – do you ever give up on a great gift idea because you’re afraid it might come across as cheap?
 Especially with little kids, it’s often the less expensive, simple toys that they go crazy over vs. the overpriced, deluxe, walking-talking-must-have-toy-of-the-year.

-This year: Give from the heart.
+Tip: Give from the heart.
 Putting real feelings behind a present means more than spending a fortune on some trinket.
 For instance, one year we gave my mother-in-law a lovely Pandora necklace.
 Another year, we created a customized photo book with captioned pictures of her children and grandchildren through the years.
 Which one do you think cost more?
 Which do you think she raved about?

 We’ve all added extra items to the online shopping cart to qualify for free shipping, or picked up something near the counter to qualify for an additional discount.
-Promotions can be great, but you have to do the math and think through the purchase before you succumb to pressure (like the cranky people lined up behind you, or the midnight deadline for free shipping).
+Promotions can be great, but you have to do the math and think through the purchase before you succumb to pressure (like the cranky people lined up behind you or the midnight deadline for free shipping).
 We also worry that we’ll miss the “last chance” sale, or rush to the cashier before the “doorbuster” time expires.

-This year: Slow down.
+Tip: Slow down.
 Another sale is always on the horizon.
 Make it a rule that you won’t buy anything on impulse unless it makes total financial sense (whip out your phone calculator to crunch the numbers!).
 And, if you do pick up an additional item because it’s “buy one get one half off,” be sure you actually have someone else on your list who will love that item.

-Being “guilted” into spending.
-You might decide to bow out of the office gift swap.
-Someone gives you a gift and you feel you have to reciprocate.
+You don’t want to be the Grinch saying no to the office gift swap.
+Or, someone gives you a gift, and you feel you have to reciprocate.
 But all these surprise purchases can add up.
-Many just follow the crowd, or don’t want to feel guilty if they don’t offer a gift or include themeselves in an office tradition.
+Many people just follow the crowd, and don’t want to be seen as a humbug because they don’t want to get involved in excessive gift giving.